jacklowe/govrate/README.md

 # GovRate

-Web app where you can rate/review governments 👌
+Web application where you can rate/review governments 👌

 Front-end uses React, Redux etc.